Veterinary Pharmacologist Overview

 Step 1: Earn a Bachelor's Degree

-- Get experience working with animals.
-The admissions process for veterinary school is very competitive.
-Schools may show preference to students with experience working with or job shadowing vets or scientists in areas including veterinary medicine, agribusiness or research.
+Additionally, veterinary schools might show preference to students with experience working with or job shadowing vets or scientists in areas including veterinary medicine, agribusiness, or research.
 Prospective veterinary students can also gain helpful experience working or volunteering at animal shelters and farms.
 Participation in organizations including Future Farmers of America or 4-H might boost an applicant's chances of getting admitted to a veterinary medicine program.

 Step 4: Get a Veterinary License

 Veterinarians need a state license to practice.
-The states have varying licensing qualifications.
-All states, however, demand that candidates hold a degree from an accredited veterinary school and pass the North American Veterinary Licensing Exam.
-Some states require that candidates also successfully complete a state test in addition to the national test.
+States have varying licensing qualifications; however, all require that candidates hold a degree from an accredited veterinary school and pass the North American Veterinary Licensing Exam.
+Some states require that candidates also pass a state test.

 Step 5: Complete Residency Training

-After finishing veterinary school, prospective pharmacologists must obtain additional training with a residency program in the specialty.
+After finishing veterinary school, prospective pharmacologists must obtain additional training through a residency program in the specialty.
 Residency training in veterinary pharmacology typically takes three years to complete.
-Coursework may include pharmacokinetics, toxicology, regulatory pharmacology and analytical chemistry.
+Coursework might include pharmacokinetics, toxicology, regulatory pharmacology, and analytical chemistry.
 In addition to classes, residents receive clinical training and complete a research project.
-Residents often serve externships at government agencies, drug companies, animal welfare organizations and other sites during their training.
+Residents often serve externships at government agencies, drug companies, animal welfare organizations, and other sites during their training.

 Board certification is optional for veterinary pharmacologists.
 Candidates must have graduated from a vet school accredited by the American Veterinary Medical Association and hold a veterinarian license.
-Candidates who have successfully met all the certification requirements set by the American College of Veterinary Clinical Pharmacology (ACVCP) are called diplomates.
+Those who successfully meet all certification requirements set by the American College of Veterinary Clinical Pharmacology (ACVCP) are called diplomates.

-Applicants must have graduated from residency training and passed the first part of the certifying exam to become eligible to proceed to the second part.
-Other eligibility requirements to take the second part of the certifying exam include filling out a credentials review application online, supplying course transcripts from residency training, paying a fee and meeting publication requirements for professional literature in the field.
+Applicants must have graduated from residency training and passed the first part of the certifying exam to be eligible to proceed to the second part.
+Other eligibility requirements to take the second part of the certifying exam include filling out a credentials review application online, supplying course transcripts from residency training, paying a fee, and meeting publication requirements for professional literature in the field.